Race & Psychology at the National Museum of Psychology

 Please note that, due to the staffing capacity required to host this tour, we do not currently offer the Race & Psychology Tour to individual visitors.

 The Race & Psychology Museum Tour is offered to the general public on a regular basis throughout the year.
-Our next public tours will be held on October 18 and November 1, 2023 from 6:00 PM - 7:30 PM.
-Limited space is available, and registration is required.
+Our next public tour will be held on Wednesday, February 21, 2024 alongside a workshop with artist Althea Jones.
+Learn more and register online.

 See our appearance on WKYC Channel 3's We the People discussing the Race & Psychology Museum Tour.